 A coach serves to develop expertise and is essentially a facilitator.

 A mentor talks and a coach listens.

 A mentor gives advice and a coach asks questions.

-A mentor focuses the conversation on their own experience and a coach focuses the conversation on enhancing the skills and outcomes for the other person.
+A mentor focuses the conversation on their own experience and a coach focuses the conversation on enhancing the skills and outcomes for the client.

-A mentor is the expert with the answers and a coach is the expert at eliciting the answers from the person doing the work.
+A mentor is the expert with the answers and a coach is the expert at eliciting the answers from the client.